-Putting Health at the centre of the Climate Change debate: the role of the health community in the run up to COP21
+Putting Health at the centre of the Climate Change debate: the role of the health community

 It is increasingly recognised that climate change will have severe consequences for human health.
-The recent Scientific Report of the United Nation’s Intergovernmental Panel on Climate Change (IPCC) indicated, with high confidence, that the health of the human population is sensitive to shifts in weather patterns and other aspects of climate change.
+The Scientific Report of the United Nation’s Intergovernmental Panel on Climate Change (IPCC) indicated, with high confidence, that the health of the human population is sensitive to shifts in weather patterns and other aspects of climate change.
 Climate change will increase vulnerability to more extreme and frequent weather events, reduce the capacity of ecosystems to provide adequate nutrition or clean drinking water and result in changes to disease vector distribution.

 In addition, however, increasing evidence also shows that mitigating climate change can result in significant public health benefits.
 For example, reducing climate altering pollutants in the atmosphere through reduced use of fossil fuels can decrease cardiovascular and respiratory illness and thoughtful consideration of the climate change impacts of agriculture, transport and urban design can all lead to significant health benefits.